ByungHeonLEE/NoFakeChain/README.md

 # deepfake_platform

 ## Overview
-This repo is for client and AI
+frontend client and AI server

+AI server is open to public so that nodes from chainlink functions could call

 ## server